Submit to IDFA Forum

-- If your project was previously selected for the IDFA Forum, you can only apply again for the category Rough Cut Screenings.
+- If your project was previously selected for IDFA Forum, you can only apply again for the Rough Cut Presentations category.

 - Unfortunately, due to the high number of entries we cannot give feedback about the decision for projects which are not selected.
 To make a balanced selection, the selection committee will take into consideration: the artistic quality, uniqueness of the content, stage of development, subject, team, extent of exposure at other internationals markets, country of production, amount of financing in place, and genre, among other criteria.

 - There is an entry fee of €25 (excl VAT).
-Exemptions can be made for countries from the DAC list, mail the Forum staff to request a fee waiver.
+Exemptions can be made for countries from the DAC list.
+Please e-mail the Forum staff to request a fee waiver.